 Establish your presence in the social media world.
 Grab your company or product name and begin to post information that people in your niche find helpful.
 Answer questions, refer to information and sell minimally.
-It's not about YOU… its all about your community. – Thanks to Chris Melton of Joint Mechanix, LLC
+It's not about YOU… it's all about your community. – Thanks to Chris Melton of Joint Mechanix, LLC

 To start with, keep a limited product line (build a niche) and focus on the presentation and branding of your products.
-Never ever compromise on quality of the handmade products that you make or are getting made.
-Quality check them at various stages – since handmade products provide a lot of flexibility to do so. – Thanks to Anjum Gadhok of Fair Intentions
+Never ever compromise on the quality of the handmade products that you make or are getting made.
+Quality checks them at various stages – since handmade products provide a lot of flexibility to do so. – Thanks to Anjum Gadhok of Fair Intentions

-It helps to use marketing tools, signs/handouts/website and social media to grow your audience.
-I love selling my handmade/one of a kind items at local farmers markets, art fairs, green festivals and through my website.
+It helps to use marketing tools, signs/handouts/website, and social media to grow your audience.
+I love selling my handmade/one of a kind items at local farmers' markets, art fairs, green festivals and through my website.
 Find your niche market! – Thanks to Holly Slawter of Fiddlebump's

 Do you sell handmade products and have a tip you'd like to share?
 If so, leave a comment below.

 The tips given here re-affirm what I have been reading many times before- meaning;take note- they work!
 Many I currently use and once again am reminded of several I need to work on.